Tristan-Toye/Tristan-Toye.github.io/README.md

 - **Highlight Projects Beyond GitHub:** Feature projects hosted on other platforms or personal websites.
 - **Control over Content:** Provide custom titles, descriptions, images, and links for each external project.
+- **Local Images Support:** You can use local images from the `images` folder by specifying just the filename (e.g., `'switchskills.png'`) or use external URLs for remote images.

 ```ts
 // gitprofile.config.ts